Leo-rojo/iQoE_Dataset_and_Code/Figure 10/readme.md

 * Run Plot_legend to generate the legend for figure 10

 ### LB
-* Input data: folder features_generated_experiences and synthetic_raters_scores_for_generated_experiences.
-Both of them can be generated in Synthetic_raters_implementation.
+* Input data: folder features_generated_experiences and synthetic_users_scores_for_generated_experiences.
+Both of them can be generated in Synthetic_raters.
 * Run generate_figure_10.py to generate figure 10 and run all the other scripts contained in scripts.
 Those files produce in output folder:
   * SVR_results_qn_250_nr_ch_7_1no_R: data for different sampling strategies with initial random search
   * SVR_results_qn_250_nr_ch_7_1R: data for different sampling strategies without initial random search